 Unfinished Conversation is a story of profound grief and the journey to healing that followed.
 Based on a journal Robert Lesoine kept during the two years following the suicide of his best friend, Unfinished Conversation will help readers through the process of reflecting on and affirming the raw immediacy of survivors’ emotions.
 Each short chapter focuses on a different aspect of the author’s experience as he transforms his anger and guilt to understanding and forgiveness.

 Licensed psychotherapist Marilynne Chöphel brings her professional background to Robert Lesoine’s deeply personal story to create an accessible path to self-directed healing based on mindful awareness and sound clinical practices.
 Readers work through their own grieving and healing process with end-of-chapter exercises and activities.
 An appendix and website, unfinishedconversation.com, provide additional resources to survivors.

-The tools and techniques in Unfinished Conversation will help readers release past trauma, affirm survivors’ emotions, and honor their relationship with their lost loved one, so they can find greater perspective, meaning, and well-being in their lives.
+The tools and techniques in Unfinished Conversation will help readers release past trauma, honor their relationship with their lost loved one, and find greater perspective, meaning, and well-being in their lives.